-And so, following a journey divided by supper (braised rabbit and beets with a half-bottle of white duliac), a peaceful sleep, and breakfast (eggs with gravy, biscuits, sliced citrion and a bracing pot of yava), masters Silban and Killiup wedged themselves into the bustling marketplace of Pastisi.
+And so, following a journey divided by supper (braised rabbit and beets with a half-bottle of white duliac), a peaceful sleep, and breakfast (eggs with gravy, biscuits, sliced citrion and a bracing pot of yava), the pair wedged themselves into the bustling marketplace of Pastisi.

-Prosatio Silban was cut off by a gruff “What are these?” from a brawny chap in a brown baker’s tunic.
+The cook’s reply was cut off by a gruff “What are these?” from a brawny chap in a brown baker’s apron.

 “‘These?’”
-Prosatio Silban replied, raising his voice a trifle. “’‘These’ have never before been seen on this side of the Rimless Sea.
+Prosatio Silban asked, raising his voice a trifle. “‘These’ have never before been seen on this side of the Rimless Sea.
 Taste one.”

 The baker sniffed, raised an eyebrow.
 “Hm.
 Sweet.”
 He chewed, eyes closed, nodding.
 “Not cloying.
 Fruity.
 What are they?”

-“That is the secret,” Prosatio Silban said.
-“My friend, Pars Killiup, has developed a method whereby the essence of a fruit may be concentrated within its skin by removing its waters.”
+“That is the secret,” said the cook.
+“My friend here has developed a method whereby the essence of a fruit may be concentrated within its skin by removing its waters.”

 “Eh?
 Magik?” asked an old woman who had stopped to listen.

 “No, madam,” Prosatio Silban replied.
-“Not magik, but a simple process sanctioned by the Flickering Gods — and, of course, Pars Killiup.”
+“Not magik, but a simple process sanctioned by the Flickering Gods.”

 The woman wrinkled her brow.
 “Looks like ruined winefruit to me,” she said.

-Prosatio Silban closed his eyes as if in pain.
+The cook closed his eyes as if in pain.
 “Ruined fruit is garbage.
-One does not sell garbage in the marketplace of Pastisi.”
+One does not sell garbage in the marketplaces of the Commonwell.”